St John the Baptist's Church, Bollington: Architecture

 St John's is constructed in hammer-dressed sandstone with ashlar dressings and Welsh slate roofs.
 Its plan consists of a five-bay nave, a short chancel with a vestry at the east, and a west tower.
 The chancel is described as "a mere alcove without an arch".
 The tower is in four stages with angle buttresses and a west door.
 Above the door is a three-light window.
 The third stage contains clock faces, and in the top stage are two-light louvred bell openings.
 The parapet is embattled.
 The bays of the nave are divided by buttresses, each bay containing a two-light window with Y-tracery.
 The east window of the chancel has three lights.
 An embattled parapet runs along the top of the nave.
 At the corners of the nave and the chancel are octagonal buttresses rising to pointed finials.
 Inside the church there are galleries on three sides that are supported by thin iron columns.

 The two-manual organ was made in 1836 by Samuel Renn.
 It was enlarged in 1909 by Nicholson and Lord.
 Since then, Jardine rebuilt the organ in about 1932, and renovated it in 1980.
 The organ has been restored and is now installed at St George's church, Nailsworth (more details can be found on St George's parish website).

-The peal of eight bells from St John's were renovated and are now installed at St Thomas's Church, Stockton Heath.
+The peal of eight bells from St John's were renovated and are now installed at St Thomas's Church at Stockton Heath in Warrington.
 Two new bells were added and the new peal rang for the first time at St Thomas's on 8 January 2017 at a dedication service conducted by the Bishop of Chester.